-5. Install hard drives to the chassis.
-Note that the screws pass through the bottom of the chassis and secure the hard drives using the mounting holes at the bottom of hard drives.
+6. Install the hard drive to the chassis.
+Note that the screws pass through the through holes on the HDD brackets and secure the hard drive to the chassis.
 When installing hard drives, their label side should be facing up, and the connector side facing the inside of the chassis.